DEFRA/waste-tracking-id-backend/README.md

 The easiest way to run the service locally with all dependencies:

-1. Start all services (MongoDB, Redis, LocalStack, and the application):
+1. Start all services (MongoDB, LocalStack, and the application):

    ```bash
    docker compose up --build -d